Yuji Itadori: Critical response

 Critical reception of Yuji's character has been positive.
 Chingy Nea of Polygon initially described him as a typical shōnen hero, comparing his earnest and goofy nature to Naruto Uzumaki and his self-sacrificing personality to Izuku Midoriya from My Hero Academia.
 However, Nea noted that unlike the archetypal protagonist who changes the world, Yuji's narrative is shaped by Jujutsu Kaisens attempt to reconcile shōnen ideals with the harsh realities of modern life.
 This context renders Yuji a more complex figure, who is horrified by his new world and fears death, yet remains uncorrupted by cynicism and persists in helping others despite his pain.
 Multiple critics drew parallels between Yuji and Ichigo Kurosaki from Bleach, noting their shared premise of a young man acquiring supernatural powers and an internal evil entity to protect people from monsters.

 Karen Lu of Yale University highlighted Yuji's subversion of the stubborn young male anime protagonist trope, observing that he quickly understands he cannot save everyone.
 She commended the series for demonstrating that his strength requires genuine suffering, finding this dynamic both inspiring and sobering.
 Other reviewers praised his willingness to assume great responsibility and sacrifice his safety for friends, as well as the fun energy of his interactions.
 Eric Thomas of Discussing Film lauded the anime's expanded introductory scenes with Yuji's grandfather for adding crucial emotional depth to his development, and praised the performance of his voice actor.

 The release of the prequel Jujutsu Kaisen 0 prompted critics to compare Yuji to its protagonist, Yuta Okkotsu.
 Debates emerged over which character was more relatable or original, given their different characterizations despite similar narrative roles.
 Otaquest retrospectively criticized Yuji as overly simplistic next to Yuta, reinforcing his similarity to Ichigo Kurosaki.
 In reviews of the second season, Anime News Network and IGN found Yuji's role weakened by an ensemble narrative where supporting characters sustained severe injuries or death while he fought.
 Anime News Network also criticized the fates of Nanami and Nobara as bordering on the "women in refrigerators" trope for the primary purpose of shocking Yuji.

 Nijimen found Yuji's team-up with Yuta against Sukuna engaging due to their shared protagonist status, though expressed concern that Sukuna might kill them as he had other fighters like Gojo.
 The revelation that Yuji was related to Sukuna created new potential for his ability to defeat the king of curses.
-Screen Rant praised Sukuna's eventual defeat for concluding the extended Shinjuku arc without further prolonging it through new transformations.
+Screen Rant praised Sukuna's eventual defeat for concluding the extended Shinjuku Showdown arc without further prolonging it through new transformations.
 Yuji's display of both mercy and violence toward Sukuna in the finale elicited mixed reactions from Screen Rant regarding the protagonist's conflicted feelings.
-Game Rant concluded that Yuji did not stand out as a main character, arguing that he was overshadowed by Gojo and that Yuta had a more notable character arc, with the main trio's potential ultimately being wasted in favor of side characters.
+Game Rant concluded that Yuji did not stand out as a main character, arguing that he was overshadowed by Gojo and that Yuta had a more notable character arc, with the main trio's potential ultimately being wasted in favour of side characters.